slawcode/generate-that-password/README.md

 ## Description

 - The motivation for this project was security.
-- Through the implementation of Javascript and a few prompts, a user can create a strong and secure password, that will provide greater security for their sensitive data.
+- Through the implementation of Javascript and a few confirmations, a user can create a strong and secure password, that will provide greater security for their sensitive data.
 - Challenges occurred in the process of refactoring code, especially to include all the criteria, and having it generate a password.
-- Utilizing the correct JavaScript rules was also a challenge in the refactoring of code.
+- Utilizing JavaScript concepts and writing the code itself was initially difficult.
+The syntax also created challenges since it often caused, what was the correct, not to execute.
+However, through trial and error, and some pseudo-coding, eventually the project came together successfully.

 ## Usage